Munich Security Conference: Afghan peace deal 'closer than ever' | DW | 14.02.2020

 The 2020 Munich Security Conference kicked off on Friday amid reports that a peace deal between the United States and the Taliban could be sealed soon.

-Pentagon chief Mark Esper told reporters in Brussels on Thursday that Washington and the Taliban had secured a 7-day reduction in violence in the war-torn country.
-US Secretary of State Mike Pompeo also said that a "pretty important breakthrough" has been made in peace talks with the Taliban.
+Pentagon chief Mark Esper told reporters in Brussels on Thursday that Washington and the Taliban had secured a seven-day reduction in violence in the war-torn country.
+US Secretary of State Mike Pompeo also said a "pretty important breakthrough" has been made in peace talks with the Taliban.

 US President Donald Trump on Thursday said a peace agreement was "very close."